AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent.Dragons.DragonStatus:initForDragon` : Initialise status for a dragon
+* `LibWorldEvents.Dragons.DragonStatus:initForDragon` : Initialise status for a dragon
-* `LibDragonWorldEvent.Dragons.DragonStatus:checkAllDragon` : Check status for all dragon in DragonList
+* `LibWorldEvents.Dragons.DragonStatus:checkAllDragon` : Check status for all dragon in DragonList
-* `LibDragonWorldEvent.Dragons.DragonStatus:checkForDragon` : Check the status of a dragon to know if the status is correct or not.
+* `LibWorldEvents.Dragons.DragonStatus:checkForDragon` : Check the status of a dragon to know if the status is correct or not.
-* `LibDragonWorldEvent.Dragons.DragonStatus:convertMapPin` : Convert from `MAP_PIN_TYPE_DRAGON_*` constant value to `LibDragonWorldEvent.Dragons.DragonStatus.list` value
+* `LibWorldEvents.Dragons.DragonStatus:convertMapPin` : Convert from `MAP_PIN_TYPE_DRAGON_*` constant value to `LibWorldEvents.Dragons.DragonStatus.list` value

 Events :

-* `LibDragonWorldEvent.Events.callbackEvents.dragonStatus.initDragon`
+* `LibWorldEvents.Events.callbackEvents.dragonStatus.initDragon`
 When the status of a dragon is initialised.
 callback : `function(table dragonStatus, table dragon)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonStatus.checkAllDragon`
+* `LibWorldEvents.Events.callbackEvents.dragonStatus.checkAllDragon`
 When the status of all instancied dragon is checked.
 callback : `function(table dragonStatus)`
-* `LibDragonWorldEvent.Events.callbackEvents.dragonStatus.checkDragon`
+* `LibWorldEvents.Events.callbackEvents.dragonStatus.checkDragon`
 When the status of a dragon is checked.
 callback : `function(table dragonStatus, table dragon)`

 ### Events.lua

-Table : `LibDragonWorldEvent.Events`
+Table : `LibWorldEvents.Events`

 Define a callbackManager to fire events, and contain all functions called when a listened event is triggered.